 Hives are dermatological lesions that are characterized by red, itchy, slightly elevated blotches on the skin.
 Hives also referred to as urticaria, can range from a few millimeters to several centimeters in size.
 These patches can appear on any part of the skin and may last from a few minutes to several days.
+If these hives persist for more than a month, they are referred to as chronic hives.

 Epidemiological estimates suggest that hives can affect almost 3% of preschool toddlers and about 2% of older children between the age group of 6 to 14 years.
 Hives are associated with elevated levels of histamine, which is produced in response to an irritant (or an allergen), which affects the permeability of blood vessels.
 This in turn causes fluid to leak out from the blood vessels and accumulate under the skin, resulting in formation of red elevated blotches.